 In Windows, PnP stands for Plug and Play.
 When you plug a PnP monitor into Windows, it starts working without having to install a specific driver.
 And, when the device manager shows Generic PnP Monitor, that means: Windows has installed a basic monitor driver, in the absence of the required monitor driver.
 A generic monitor driver provides basic functionality to the monitor.

 But, with the generic monitor driver, you cannot customize display settings.
 You cannot set the best resolution and highest possible refresh rate.
 For that, you have to install the required monitor driver.

 Note: If you have already tried to install a monitor driver using the device manager.
-Then, check the solution 4.
-I have mentioned in that, how you can generate a monitor driver file and install it.
+Then, check solution 4.
+I have mentioned in it how you can generate a monitor driver file and install it.

 Before moving towards some advanced solutions, let’s try some basic solutions.
 If you’re a desktop user or using an external display on your laptop, then this method might help you.
 Also, this solution will work for those, who’re facing this issue after a Windows update.

 Step 1.
 Do completely turn off your computer.
 Even, remove the power cord.